iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/DOCS.md

 ![Supports armv7 Architecture](https://img.shields.io/badge/armv7-yes-green.svg) ![Supports aarch64 Architecture](https://img.shields.io/badge/aarch64-yes-green.svg) ![Supports amd64 Architecture](https://img.shields.io/badge/amd64-yes-green.svg)

 ## 1. Introduction
-SONOFF Dongle Flasher supports online firmware flashing for the iHost MG21 chip and the SONOFF Dongle series (ZBDongle-P, ZBDongle-E, Dongle-M, Dongle-PMG24).
+SONOFF Dongle Flasher supports online firmware flashing for the iHost MG21 chip and the SONOFF Dongle series (ZBDongle-P, ZBDongle-E, Dongle-M, Dongle-PMG24 and Dongle-LMG21).

 ## 2. Prerequisite
 Before using the add-on, please make sure the serial port is not in use (it is commonly occupied by services like Zigbee2MQTT or ZHA).